-As businesses and consumers are ushered into the next stage of overcoming pandemic conditions, wholesale, retail, and eCommerce continue to transform.
+As businesses and consumers are ushered into the next stage of overcoming pandemic conditions, wholesale, retail, and ecommerce continue to transform.
 Exploring and developing various strategies to meet evolved customer demands and keep up with the times, the sectors are diving straight into what we call the next normal – an empowered era where businesses take more control of their future and intently drive positive change.
 And these trends are laying the foundation.

-Trends Leading the Way
+Trends Leading the Way in Wholesale, Retail & Ecommerce

 1. Stores are driving more traffic into their digital branches

 As contactless policies and door-to-door deliveries take over the industry, more and more companies are seeing the value of taking business online and making their online shops their flagship stores.
-With online selling becoming the most stable marketplace in the past year and consumers responding favorably to its conveniences, an increasing number of stores and sellers are prioritising and placing investments into their online shops this year.
+With online selling becoming the most stable marketplace in the past year and consumers responding favourably to its conveniences, an increasing number of stores and sellers are prioritising and placing investments into their online shops this year.
 And as recent reports uncover that the pandemic has brought the number of online shoppers to an all-time high of 1.92 billion consumers, going online is proving to be the smarter choice .

 2. Augmented reality and videos are reinventing shopping

 Adding augmented reality (AR) and video to product viewing options has been a complete game changer for online businesses.
 Granting online shoppers a more ‘realistic’ shopping experience is proving to be a great way to engage customers and an even more fun method to inform them about your product or service.
 In fact, 35% of surveyed shoppers reported that they would purchase more online if they could virtually try products or see such products in 3D, and 22% stated they would be less likely to visit physical stores if AR was available in online stores .
 With those numbers, it’s not hard to see why so many retail and eCommerce players are going for it.